Going Out For Chinese Food

 Let me apologize, in the beginning, for the quality of this

-China, I was certainly a master of
+email.
+When I first arrived in China, I was certainly a master of

 the English language; however, I have recently been feeling the